 • Bruises or minor cuts

-At this link (PDF 139.29 KB), you'll find answers to some of the questions and issues we've received.
+At this link, you'll find answers to some of the questions and issues we've received.

 The UnitedHealthcare Community Plan Preferred Drug List (PDL) is a list of covered prescription drugs, and drugs needing prior authorization for enrollees in KanCare.
 Prior authorization is when your doctor has to call us before giving you the prescription to see if we will cover it.